What you can do to prevent headaches

 - Avoid irregular shift work

-According the National Neuroscience Institute, a member of the SingHealth group, there are many ways of treating headaches.
+According to the National Neuroscience Institute, a member of the SingHealth group, there are many ways of treating a headache.
 In general, though, these can be separated into symptomatic treatment to relieve the symptoms of an attack; and prophylactic treatment, which is aimed at preventing an attack.

 For more severe or disabling migraine attacks, acute management will include the use of painkillers such as NSAIDS, caffeine, ergotamine or a group of medications called triptans, the drug of choice for people who suffer severe attacks.